-- 11.71 In order for potential contaminants to pose a risk to receptors, there has to be a viable pathway for them to reach the receptors.
-Construction workers have the potential to come into direct contact with soil and groundwater during site works and construction activities, including during the construction of the connecting cablework to the National Grid, and also to be subject to accidental soil ingestion and inhalation of dust and asbestos fibres.
-The latter could also affect adjacent site users if dusts are blown from the site.
+- 11.72 In order for potential contaminants to pose a risk to receptors, there has to be a viable pathway for them to reach the receptors.
+Construction workers have the potential to come into direct contact with soil and groundwater during site works and construction activities, including during the construction of the connecting cablework to the National Grid, and also to be subject to accidental soil ingestion and inhalation of dust and asbestos fibres. - 11.73 The latter could also affect adjacent site users if dusts are blown from the site.
 Future site users could come into direct contact with soils in soft landscaped areas and could also be impacted through inhalation or the ingestion of dust and asbestos fibres from these areas.
-These pathways will be eliminated where buildings, hardstanding and other engineering surfaces remove the pathway. - 11.72 Organic contaminants could permeate buried plastic water supply pipes and enter the water system.
+These pathways will be eliminated where buildings, hardstanding and other engineering surfaces remove the pathway. - 11.74 Organic contaminants could permeate buried plastic water supply pipes and enter the water system.
 This may affect the health of future site users.
 Volatiles from organic compounds could be generated from contaminants in the ground.
 These have the potential to build up in buildings and confined spaces, potentially affecting both construction workers and future site users.
 Carbon dioxide and methane generated from underlying geology and / or contaminants in the ground could also build up in buildings and confined spaces and pose a risk to the buildings and to health.

-- 11.73 There is the potential for rainfall infiltration, leaching and contaminant migration in open areas of the site and areas of potential soakaways to affect the water environment.
-Deep foundations will be required to support the facilities and building levels require excavation to at least 2 m below ground level to allow installation of the main ERF building itself.
-There is the potential for contamination within Made Ground to be mobilised via newly created pathways into the river terrace deposits, or potentially deeper strata, depending on the depth of the piles. - 11.74 Given the excavation requirements, dewatering may need to be undertaken.
-This has the potential to mobilise contamination into water in the excavations, causing contamination of water that is pumped out, groundwater and nearby waterbodies that are in hydrological continuity with the groundwater.
-Some contaminants can pose a risk to subsurface construction materials, leading to damage to buried structures and services.
-There is the potential for harm to plants as a result of the direct uptake of contamination.
-This is considered to be unlikely because of the minimal soft landscaping proposed. - 11.75 A conceptual site model has been developed for the proposed development and is presented in full in table 11.3 below.
+- 11.75 There is the potential for rainfall infiltration, leaching and contaminant migration in open areas of the site and areas of potential soakaways to affect the water environment.
+Deep foundations will be required to support the facilities and building levels require excavation to at least 5 m below ground.
+There is the potential for contamination within Made Ground to be mobilised via newly created pathways into the river terrace deposits, or potentially deeper strata, depending on the depth of the piles. - 11.60 As the highest recorded groundwater table was recorded to be approximately 4 mAOD (2.5 mbgl) and given the deepest excavation is proposed to be excavated down to approximately 1.5 mAOD (5.0 mbgl), dewatering will be required.
+Due to the potential groundwater dewatering there will be the potential for contaminants to migrate towards the excavation. - 11.76 Given the excavation requirements, dewatering will need to be undertaken, should groundwater be encountered.
+Dewatering has the potential to mobilise contamination into controlled waters, such as nearby waterbodies which are in hydrological continuity with the groundwater. - 11.77 Some contaminants can pose a risk to subsurface construction materials, leading to damage to buried structures and services. - 11.78 There is the potential for harm to plants as a result of the direct uptake of contamination.
+This is considered to be unlikely because of the limited soft landscaping proposed. - 11.79 A conceptual site model has been developed for the proposed development and is presented in full in table 11.3 below.
 Of the source-pathway-receptor linkages identified, those with a risk classification of moderate/low or above are considered to be potentially significant and are highlighted in bold.